6 Examples of NPS Charts: How to Best To Visualize a Net Promoter Score

 Hint: There’s more than one answer.
-We’ve made and found some examples of charts and infographics that we think champion the visualization of NPS.
+We’ve made and found some examples of NPS charts and NPS infographics that we think are the best visualize this customer satisfaction metric.

 This version of the box plot does a good job of showing and comparing positive and negative trends in a range of industries and makes it easy to see the spread of customers across each.
 A simple reordering of the individual industries into ‘similar industry categories’ could provide even more insight into customer behavior based on industry type.

 The scatter plot allows a much more detailed view of sentiment analysis and displays a range of variables that show a lot more than the traditional 0-10 NPS metric.
 This provides more actionable outcomes but is not as simple as the usual NPS metric.

 This example shows a simple and effective use of infographic-style icons to explain NPS rather than display the metrics for a particular survey or report.
 As many reports are charts and metric heavy, it works well to differentiate detractors, neutrals, and promoters and where they fit into the index.
 While the imagery in pictographs is the main difference setting it apart from other types of data viz, the combination of effective color, labels, and clear scaling can be applied to most other visualizations.

 The gauge is a fairly contentious chart type (mainly due to its criminal overuse in its early days of dashboard design) but as you can see here it does a great job of focusing on the main metric then subsequent numbers, followed by some room for explanation.
 It provides a clear indication of both target and current rates which makes for a quick and efficient insight into how NPS is tracking.